wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-create-deploy-django-app.md

 - Make sure the name of the environment is `env`.

 - Select the base interpreter.
-Make sure to use the same version of Python that is selected for your web app (in runtime.txt or the <!-- deleted by customization **Application Settings** blade of your web --> app <!-- deleted by customization in the Azure Management Portal) --><!-- keep by customization: begin --> configuration page) <!-- keep by customization: end -->.
+Make sure to use the same version of Python that is selected for your web app (in runtime.txt or the  **Application Settings** blade of your web  app  in the Azure Management Portal)  configuration page) .

 - Make sure the option to download and install packages is checked.